 Key Findings

-- Over half of the food and drinks in Australia’s packaged food supply is unhealthy.
+- Approximately half of the food and drinks in Australia’s packaged food supply is unhealthy.

 - Most of the products made by major fast food chains are unhealthy and are high in sodium, sugar and/or saturated fat.